step-security/github-actions-goat/docs/DNSExfiltration.md

              bash <(curl -s https://codecov.io/bash)
    ```

 4. This change should cause the workflow to run, as it is set to run on push.
-Click on the `Actions` tab and then click on the `build` tab under the `ci.yml` section to view the workflow run.
+Click on the `Actions` tab and then click on the `Test and coverage` workflow run.

 5. You should see a link to security insights and recommendations for the workflow run under the `Run step-security/harden-runner` tab.